 - Keep them warm:

 - Get a heater!
 Ceramic heaters produce a constant flow of heat without any light that might disturb your pet's sleep.
 Do make sure to keep the heater away from the cage and your pet as these heaters can get very hot.
-This website has some heaters that you could consider.

 - Another option is a warming perch.
 Birds lose a lot of heat through their feet, therefore, a heating perch is really a great way to keep your pet warm.
 Put the perch in a place that our bird likes to sleep at night - oftentimes that is near the top of the cage.